dart-lang/site-www/src/_guides/language/language-tour.md

 To specify library-level [doc comments][] or [metadata annotations][], attach them to a `library` declaration at the start of the file.
-There's also no reason to name a library using the directive;
-in fact, it's [discouraged][].

 <?code-excerpt "misc/lib/effective_dart/docs_good.dart (library-doc)"?>
 {% prettify dart tag=pre+code %}